fhirschmann/sleeptimer/README.md

            halttimer -m 120 -d 10

     CONFIGURATION
+           Command configuration
+           First, halttimer needs to be able to shut the system down.
+This can be done  in  many different ways, but by default, halttimer executes 'sudo halt'.
+Therefore, the following line must be present in your /etc/sudo‐ ers and can be added using visudo(8).

+           YOU ALL=(ALL) NOPASSWD: /sbin/halt

+           where YOU is your username.

-           Halttimer  can  be  configured  to wait for a LIRC signal, an arbitrary command, or both.
+           Second, halttimer can be configured to wait for a LIRC signal, an arbi‐ trary command, or both.

            LIRC Configuration
            If LIRC is desired, append the following to your ~/.lircrc